bytecodealliance/cranelift/README.rst

 Cretonne's APIs are not yet stable.

 Cretonne currently supports Rust 1.22.1 and later.
-We indent to always support the latest *stable* Rust.
+We intend to always support the latest *stable* Rust.
 And, we currently support the version of Rust in the latest Ubuntu LTS, although whether we will always do so is not yet determined.
 Cretonne requires Python 2.7 or Python 3 to build.